Florida Doctors Blast Governor Ron DeSantis Over COVID-19

 Baptist Health Jacksonville Chief Medical Officer Timothy Groover said Wednesday that 44 percent of the patients hospitalized with COVID-19 at Baptist Health in the last month were in their 40s or younger.

-“COVID-19 is a preventable disease like measles, but herd immunity is quickly slipping out of our reach because a quarter of Americans refuse to get the vaccine,” Mangat said.MORE NEWS: Could College Athletes Profit from Adult Entertainment?
+“COVID-19 is a preventable disease like measles, but herd immunity is quickly slipping out of our reach because a quarter of Americans refuse to get the vaccine,” Mangat said.MORE NEWS: Large Crowds Expected As Rolling Loud Music Fest Continues

 (©2021 CBS Local Media.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.
 The News Service of Florida’s Christine Sexton contributed to this report.)